-Lanaioli: Our Commitment to Environmental Sustainability
+Lanaioli means commitment to Environmental Sustainability

-From the very beginning we started working to contribute to the need for a growing economy that respects the Planet and its natural resources.
+From the very beginning, we started working to contribute to the need for a growing economy that respects the Planet and its natural resources.

 Regenerated raw materials also in the high-end fashion sector